 - A safety plan developed in collaboration with a mental health provider

 Sharing this information will not impact your child’s ability to attend CTY, and will help prepare CTY staff to better support them, if needed.
-CTY will respect their privacy and will only share this information with staff members who can use the knowledge to improve the student’s experience.
+CTY will respect their privacy and will share information provided only with the other staff members who can use the knowledge to improve the student’s experience.
 Please note that sharing this information is not the same as completing a formal disability disclosure or request for accommodations.
 If you have questions, contact your site’s Program Manager before the program starts.